How to make some easy autumn leaf crafts

 How to dry leaves to use for craft projects

 To prepare for these craft projects, start by collecting nice whole leaves in a variety of different sizes.
 Press them between two clean sheets of paper or waxed paper in a large, heavy book, such as a phone book or dictionary.
 (If needed, put more books on top or use a rubber band to hold the book pages tight.)
+You can also use a leaf pressing kit like this one.
+After two to four weeks, they will be dried, flat and ready for use.

 Create a leaf collage